KnpLabs/knp-react-app/README.md

 # KNP React App

-This is a bootstraped ready application for your React.
-If you are looking for a Javascript FP starting point in your frontend application, this project could be a good start.
+This is a bootstrapped React application.
+If you are looking for a Javascript FP starting point for your frontend application, this project could be a good start.

 ## Installation